suse-edge/suse-edge.github.io/docs/dev_howto/create-a-single-iso-image-customized.md

 ![obs-single-iso.png](images/obs-single-iso.png)

-Now, any modification in the combustion package, after building the package, the SLE Micro image will be automatically rebuilt with the new combustion package changes.
+Now, for any modification to the combustion package, the SLE Micro image will be automatically rebuilt with the new combustion package changes.

 ## Modify the combustion package